Vocations in the Clifton Diocese

 Robert von Hawrylak

-Robert lives in Bristol and is a member if the St Nicholas of Tolentino parish in Easton.
-He is the parish administrator and involved in many of the church initiatives for the care of the poor and marginalised in the local community.
-He is a director of the Borderlands charity supporting refugees and asylum seekers and also runs a mental health support group.
-Robert is a Trust Chaplain at the Bristol Royal Infirmary and Southmead hospitals and Assistant Chaplain at the RUH hospital in Bath.
+Robert lives in Bristol where he is a member of the Clifton Cathedral parish.
+He is Mission Outreach Co-ordinator and Treasurer at St John the Evangelist church in Bath.
+Robert runs the Mercy Group at the cathedral supporting those with mental health issues.
+He is a Trust Chaplain at the Bristol Royal Infirmary and Southmead hospitals and Catholic Chaplain at the Royal United Hospital in Bath.
 Robert is married with three grown up children.
 In his leisure time he enjoys reading theology and history.